imtbl/hyve/README.md

 If you want to connect to hydrus client instead, you can have a look at [this][hydrus-docker] for a dockerized version of hydrus client that you should be able to run in combination with hyve.
-I have included a Docker Compose example setup only containg the hyve services (`docker-compose.yml.client.example`) that you will need to expand accordingly to make it work.
+I have included a Docker Compose example setup only containing the hyve services (`docker-compose.yml.client.example`) that you will need to expand accordingly to make it work.